hashicorp/packer-plugin-profitbricks/.web-docs/components/builder/profitbricks/README.md

   [ProfitBricks CLI](https://github.com/profitbricks/profitbricks-cli#image).

 - `password` (string) - ProfitBricks password.
-This can be specified via environment variable \`PROFITBRICKS_PASSWORD', if provided.
+This can be specified via environment variable `PROFITBRICKS_PASSWORD`, if provided.
 The value defined in the config has precedence over environemnt variable.

 - `username` (string) - ProfitBricks username.
-This can be specified via environment variable \`PROFITBRICKS_USERNAME', if provided.
+This can be specified via environment variable `PROFITBRICKS_USERNAME`, if provided.
 The value defined in the config has precedence over environemnt variable.

 ### Optional